CFS Nutrition Challenge

-For six weeks this winter we will attempt to reset our bodies and increase our fitness.
-From January 6th until February 14th we will partake in the annual Nutrition Challenge.
-To keep it simple we will stick to CrossFit Stealth’s Nutrition Prescription: Eat Real Food.
+Summer, quarantine, lack of routine, etc. has thrown us all a curve ball and for many of us it has effected our nutrition and sleep habits.
+This fall, for six weeks, we will attempt to reset our bodies and increase our fitness through prioritizing nutrition and sleep.
+From September 21st through October 30th we will partake in a nutrition and lifestyle challenge.
+To keep it simple we will stick to CrossFit Stealth’s nutrition prescription: Eat Real Food.
 Not Too Much.
 Mostly Plants.
-In these 3 short sentences we will find the guidelines for our six-week challenge.
-The points will be as follows:
+In these 3 short sentences we will find the guidelines for our simple, yet effective, six-week challenge.
+The point scoring will be as follows:

 for eating real food

 Real food was once alive and doesn’t come from a box or container.
 If it has a long shelf life it is a man-made, edible, food-like substance – not food.